 What if I Was Bitten When I Was Working on the Owner’s Property?

 Hired workers have the same rights as everyone else.
 Georgia’s laws require homeowners to make their property safe for people who work there.
 That means they must crate or otherwise control their dogs when workers are present.
 As a hired worker, you are entitled to file a dog bite claim, and you may even be eligible to file a claim under workers compensation.

 You should never pay anything up-front for a lawyer to help with your dog bite claim.
-At John Foy & Associates, our policy is to not charge anything unless we win you money.
+The policy of our dog bite lawyers in Sandy Springs is to not charge anything unless we win you money.
 That means your consultation is free, and you won’t be charged any out of pocket fees.
 We want you to have quality legal help without worrying about how you’re going to pay for it.

 How Long Do You Have to File a Dog Bite Claim?